dtcenter/METplus/docs/Release_Guide/release_steps/metplus/update_docs_tagged.rst

   docs directory and running './build_docs.py -release' (-release will update release date file)
 - In another directory, checkout the gh-pages branch of repository
-- Create a new directory in the gh-pages branch for the release appending a "v" to the front, i.e. vX.Y
+- Create a new directory in the gh-pages branch for the release appending a "v" to the front, i.e. vX.Y.Z
 - Put all contents of docs/_build/html into the directory
 - Update versions.json to add the new directory name
 - Update symbolic link for 'latest' to point to new version